OpenMPT/openmpt/README.md

      -  mingw-w64:

-        The required version is at least 4.8.
+        The required compiler version is at least GCC 5.

             make CONFIG=mingw64-win32    # for win32